raspberrypilearning/how-are-you/en/step_2.md

 As the message is from you, choose a sprite costume to represent you.
 It will then appear that you’re the one speaking and typing the message!

 --- task ---
-+ Go to Costumes.
++ Go to **Costumes**.
 Select one of the ten costumes available by clicking on it.
 Your costume will become highlighted and your sprite will automatically change to that costume on the stage.

 + Run the program to see and hear yourself speaking another langauge.
 Impressive!